karmaniverous/stan/.stan/system/stan.system.md

 Exact Output Template (headings and order)

-Use these headings exactly; wrap each “Full Listing” and “Patch” in a fence computed by the algorithm above.
+Use these headings exactly; wrap each Patch (and optional Full Listing) in a fence computed by the algorithm above.

 ---